mkinney/tower-vagrant/readme.txt

 - (optional) you have python virtual environment installed

 This is not a fully-baked Ansible tower repo.
 It's enough to get it installed.
+The intent is to have a local Tower instance to experiment with the REST API.

 To start:
   vagrant up --provider=vmware_fusion